 Embedded Linux systems are so common these days and they can be found in set-top boxes, smart TVs, network devices (like routers, 3G/4G USB modems), etc. For the developers, a major concern with these systems is to create their own custom Linux distribution based on their needs.
 This includes creating the image for the development or the final product.
-Making the image usually consists of compiling the Linux kernel and device tree binaries, compiling bootloader, and customizing the Linux file system.
+Making the image usually consists of compiling the Linux kernel, device tree binaries, compiling bootloader, and customizing the Linux file system.
 These steps may become frustrating if you want to test something or trying to rebuild the image over and over.
 On the other side creating the environment for cross-compiling is a little complicated as you need to set a special environment for the ARM toolchain.

 There are many automated tools to achieve this like Buildroot and Yocto Project.
 They usually give you a minimal version of the Linux image and are a good choice for the final image that intended to use in the production environment, but for the development environment, they are not always the best choice because of lacking package manager or external tools.